minetest-mods/i3/API.md

 #### `i3.compress(item, def)`

-Adds a new group of items to compress.
+Add a new group of items to compress.

 - `item` is the item which represent the group of compressed items.
 - `def` is a table specifying the substring replace patterns to be used.